TEAMMATES/teammates/devdocs/design.md

 + Product pages (functional): e.g., 'courses' page.
 These require login.
 + Product pages (peripheral): e.g., help pages, error pages. etc.
 + Website pages: These are the static pages of the product website. e.g., `contact.html`
-+ Project pages: Pages meant for developers, such as this page.

 ##Logic

 The `Logic` component handles the business logic of TEAMMATES.
-It is accessible via a thin [facade class](http://en.wikipedia.org/wiki/Facade_pattern) called [Logic](https://code.google.com/p/teammatespes/source/browse/src/main/java/teammates/logic/api/Logic.java) which makes use of several *`Logic` classes to handle the logic related to various types of data and to access data from the `Storage` component.
+It is accessible via a thin [facade class](http://en.wikipedia.org/wiki/Facade_pattern) called [Logic](../src/main/java/teammates/logic/api/Logic.java) which makes use of several `*Logic` classes to handle the logic related to various types of data and to access data from the `Storage` component.
 In particular, `Logic` is responsible for these:
 + Managing relationships between entities. e.g., cascade logic for create/update/delete.
 + Managing transactions. e.g., to ensure atomicity of a transaction.
 + Sanitizing input values recevied from the UI component.